w5xd/ASW12V/README.md

 how to embed
 antenna switching commands for this hardware within WriteLog.
 The example has on-screen controls corresponding to the antennas at W5XD.
-Full source code is published.</p>
+Source code is published.</p>

 <p>The power and ground are optically isolated on both input and output side, and separately,
 into groups of four channels.
 Each group of four has its own power and ground terminals.